rlizzo/pyscience/20141029_VolumeRendering/VolumeRendering.md

 volOpacityDef = 0.25
 ```

-The two options `filenameSegmentation` and `filenameColorfile` simply show the location of the `.mha` file and the 'colorfile' in [today's dataset](https://bitbucket.org/somada141/pyscience/raw/master/20141029_VolumeRendering/Material/nac_brain_atlas.zip) the contents of which you should have already extracted alongside [today's notebook](http://nbviewer.ipython.org/urls/bitbucket.org/somada141/pyscience/raw/master/20141029_VolumeRendering/Material/VolumeRendering.ipynb).
+The two options `filenameSegmentation` and `filenameColorfile`, simply show the location of the `.mha` file and the `.txt` 'colorfile' in [today's dataset](https://bitbucket.org/somada141/pyscience/raw/master/20141029_VolumeRendering/Material/nac_brain_atlas.zip), the contents of which you should have already extracted alongside [today's notebook](http://nbviewer.ipython.org/urls/bitbucket.org/somada141/pyscience/raw/master/20141029_VolumeRendering/Material/VolumeRendering.ipynb).

-The third option `volOpacityDef` comes into play later when we're defining the opacity transfer-function for the volume-mappers but all you need to know is that this will be the baseline opacity of all rendered brain-structures.
+The third option, `volOpacityDef`, comes into play later when we're defining the opacity transfer-function for the volume-mappers but all you need to know now, is that this will be the baseline opacity of all rendered brain-structures.

 ## Image-Data Input
-Before we start rendering we obviously need to load the label-field under the provided `.mha` file.
+Firstly, we obviously need to load the label-field under the provided `.mha` file.
 VTK has inherent support for (un)compressed MetaImage in either the `.mhd` or `.mha` formats.
 Reading them is performed through the `vtkMetaImageReader` class.
-Let's see how its done:
+Here's how its done:

 ```
 reader = vtk.vtkMetaImageReader()